GrzegorzKrug/CNC_MillingCalculations/README.md

 `Y axis` can be treated as height fraction of full cycle depth.
 Cycle depth of cutter is measured for 1 blade.
 It means how high is same blade after rotating it by 360° (Height change per revolution).

+You can use this for any model, treat values as 0-80%

 #### 2 Blades
 ![Force difference (vibrations)](images/PseudoWibracje_2_.png)